• Set of 4 Aslak glasses by Tapio Wirkkala for Iittala, Finland, 1970s.

 COLOR: Clear

-TEXTURE: Texture of ice-like relief, signature of the Aslak series
+TEXTURE: Ice-like relief, signature of the Aslak series

 Tapio Wirkkala